mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 See {{?I-D.thomson-tmi}} for more guidance.

-## Create Standards for Centralized Functions {#up}

 Another kind of intermediation is created when a new feature or service is built using a standard as a substrate.
 For example, many Web sites offer new functions like social networking and aggregated news updates that can be viewed as a form of proprietary protocol.
 These intermediaries may not be a format part of the underlying protocol (in the case of Web sites, HTTP), but they can still interpose a third party into communication.

-As discussed above, this form of platform intermediation is extremely difficult to prevent with standards-defined architectural constraints.
-For example, any attempt to prevent HTTP and other Web standards from being used to create a centralized social network would have the consequence of making them useless for other purposes, no matter how decentralized.

-Instead, efforts should focus on creating new standards to address use cases that are currently only satisfied by proprietary, centralized functions, while assuring that they do not require centralized functions.
-In our example above, this might mean creating specifications that enable distributed social networking.

-Keen readers will point out that social networking is effectively centralized despite the existence of such standards (see, e.g., {{W3C.CR-activitystreams-core-20161215}}), because standards created by the IETF and W3C are voluntary.

-However, architecture is not the only form of regulation; legal mechanisms combined with changing norms and the resulting market forces have their own regulatory effects. {{NEW-CHICAGO}} Those regulators need well-crafted specifications that embody the goals of the Internet to be effective.
+This kind of intermediation is more effectively dealt with by standardising the function; see {{up}}.

 ## Avoid Over-Extensibility {#evolution}